Menorah Heritage Foundation Funding Guidelines

 - Establish financial stability and present a sense of awareness regarding the details of operations

 - Tax status: Applicants must have a 501(c)(3) and non-private foundation determination letter from the Internal Revenue Service, and be designated as a public charity under section 509(a)(1) or 509(a)(2) of the Internal Revenue Code.

-All applicants must contact MHF at least two weeks prior to submission.
-We want to ensure your organization is applying in the correct grant cycle and understands our requirements.
-Applicants are strongly encouraged to limit their grant application to one MHF grant cycle.
+Please contact MHF at least two weeks prior to submission deadlines.
+We want to ensure your organization is applying in the correct grant cycle, verify eligibility, and understands our requirements.
+Applicants are expected to limit their grant application to one MHF grant cycle.
 We are available to counsel you on which of our four grant cycles is the best fit for your organization and your request.

 The Menorah Heritage Foundation does NOT typically make grants for the following: